sysdiglabs/TechAssessments/SPSACloudISVTechAssessment.md

 ## The Project

-We’d like to understand your skills and how we can best support your success. **Note:** It’s OK to use Google or AI tools during this assessment.
+We’d like to understand your skills and how we can best support your success.

+**If you don’t have time to complete all the steps, it’s sufficient to describe how you would implement them and address the various challenges.**

+**Note:** It’s OK to use Google or AI tools during this assessment.
 Just be honest with yourself and communicate if you need more time.

 ### Prerequisites

 * AWS Account (Please use free tiers or free credits options out there).
+If you can't use a real cloud account, you can skip the AWS part and work with a vanilla Kubernetes cluster locally.
 * Sysdig Account (You should have received a trial account attached to this assessment).

 ### Task Overview